SKIOLDLANDMECO was founded in 1932 in Ølgod and has grown into an international manufacturer of equipment for poultry

 In 1961 his son Soren Andersen became a part of the company, and in 1965 the chicken farm business was grown to a hatchery with a capacity of 250,000 eggs, and the hatchery covered both broilers and chickens for egg production.
 The size of the private flock had grown to 15,000 hens.
 In 1970, the chicken farm was also approved as a breeding center.

-In 1970 the distribution of poultry equipment started, and it soon included everything from drinking systems and feeding systems to cages and liquid vitamins etc. In 1977 the company made a generational change, so that Søren Andersen became the new owner and manager, and in 1979 the company received the name it has today, namely LANDMECO.
+In 1970 the distribution of poultry equipment started, and it soon included everything from drinking systems and feeding systems to laying systems and liquid vitamins etc. In 1977 the company made a generational change, so that Søren Andersen became the new owner and manager, and in 1979 the company received the name it has today, namely LANDMECO.

 During the 1980s LANDMECO began to manufacture poultry equipment.
 Initially nests were manufactured, and as the chicken farm’s own production was with hens on the floor, this gave good opportunities to experiment with different kinds of equipment in order to find solutions that worked better than the systems that were already on the market.
 Afterwards LANDMECO started to look into manufacturing feeding system, including both pans and troughs.
 The systems were both for broilers, breeders and layers.